 Born in Brisbane in 1960, Moffatt studied visual communications at the Queensland College of Art, from which she graduated in 1982.
 Since her first solo exhibition at the Australian Centre for Photography in Sydney in 1989, she has exhibited extensively in museums all over the world.
-A solo survey exhibition featuring all 7 video montage works at the Museum of Modern Art, New York is scheduled for May 2012.
+A solo survey exhibition featuring all 7 video montage works at the Museum of Modern Art, New York opened in May 2012.

 Tracey Moffatt first gained significant critical acclaim when her short film Night Cries was selected for official competition at the 1990 Cannes Film Festival.
 Her first feature film, beDevil, was also selected for Cannes in 1993.
 In 1997, she was invited to exhibit in the Aperto section of the Venice Biennale.
 A major exhibition of Moffatt’s work was later held at the Dia Center for the Arts in New York in 1997/98 which consolidated her international reputation.